 - We’ll add your name to the WordPress.Org page

-- If you include the phrases from our add-ons in your translation, then we’ll give you free vouchers for UpdraftPlus Premium.
+- If you are the main translator for a language and include the phrases from our add-ons in your translation, then we’ll give you free vouchers for UpdraftPlus Premium.

 If you are ready to start, then here’s what to do: